 The e-mail you receive will contain a brief description of the request plus a link you can click that will take you to the administrative requests page for your list.
 Sign in with your list's admin password.

-If you have any questions about mailman or other mailing list issues, please contact Nick Donaldson at 474-8649 or by e-mail at email@example.com.
+If you have any questions about mailman or other mailing list issues, please contact IST Service Desk at 474-8600 at IT Service Desk, email@example.com

 123 Fletcher Argue